Georgiacetus: Postcranium

 Uhen 2008 described new Georgiacetus material from Alabama and Mississippi.
 These finds included several tail vertebrae, teeth, and a partial mandible.
 The most important find was a single end-of-tail vertebra, one which would have occupied the very end of the vertebral column.
 This end-of-tail vertebra possessed two distinct, muscle supporting flanges.
 It did not show that simplified, compressed end-of-tail arrangement seen in both modern whales and Basilosaurus.
 It did not show any fluke supporting adaptations.
 This single vertebra showed that Georgiacetus apparently lacked a fluke and likely swam with its hind legs.

 Georgiacetus had a tail and lacked the fluke present in slightly younger fossils.
 It probably swam using its hindlimbs by wiggling its hips and moving its trunk up and down, a locomotor behaviour abandoned by modern whales.
-Whales evolved in South Asia, and it was previously thought that the fluke helped early whales spread across Earth from there, so Georgiacetus' presence in America and its legs and tail contradicts this hypothesis.
+Whales evolved in South Asia, and it was previously thought that the fluke helped early whales spread across Earth from there, so Georgiacetuss presence in America and its legs and tail contradicts this hypothesis.

 Uhen 2008 also established the clade Pelagiceti to show the relationship between Georgiacetus, the basilosaurids and modern whales.
 This clade begins just after Georgiacetus, includes the basilosaurids, baleen and toothed whales.
 This shows that Georgiacetus led to the basilosaurids, which in turn led to modern whales.

 The right and left hip bones of Georgiacetus were recovered though no hind leg or tail material was preserved.
 The hip bones were relatively large and showed well developed sockets.
 This indicates that Georgiacetus had well developed hind legs.
 Because the hip bones were so much larger than those known from Basilosaurus, and Basilosaurus was a dramatically larger animal than Georgiacetus, it was cautiously assumed that the hind legs of Georgiacetus were much larger, relative to body size, than the tiny hind legs of Basilosaurus.
 Yet the hip bones were not fused to the spine, (neither are those of Basilosaurus) which suggests that the Georgia whale probably could not support its own weight out of the water.